wxcctechsummit/holcct2100/labslive/lab3.md

 - Finish the flow with EndFlow block.
 - Verify and publish the flow.

-### 2. Create an inbound Voice Entry Point and map
+### 2. Create an inbound Voice Entry Point and map a DN
 - On the Portal create an inbound voice entry point `EP_voice_<podId>` (Provisioning > Entry Point)
 - Map the external number on the Entry Point Mappings page.
 (Proivisioning > Entry Point Mappings).
 Map the DN to `EP_voice_<podId>`.
 The DN is already added on Control Hub.